Billi-Green/Ghost_ESP_B/docs/wiki/Custom-Build-Guide.md

 2. Review the workflow logs for any error messages
 3. Verify that you have selected compatible build options

 > **Note**: The build process may take several minutes to complete.
-You can monitor the progress in the Actions tab.
+You can monitor the progress in the Actions tab or your terminal.

 ### Advanced Usage